Shearless bifurcations in particle transport for reversed shear tokamaks

 The process detailed in Figure \ref{fig:poincare.bifurcation2} is analogous to Figure \ref{fig:poincare.bifurcation1} and leads to a third shearless curve, through the same kind of shearless bifurcation.
 In Figure \ref{fig:poincare.bifurcation2}(a), obtained for $q_a = 3.2451$, we show a scenario just after the appearance of a second shearless curve, straddling two chaotic regions.
-Since, far from the shearless curves, there are invariant tori (where the safety factor and other profiles are monotonic), these chaotic regions do not imply necessarily a large-scale chaotic diffusion.
 In this Poincaré section, below the shearless curve there is a chain of five tiny islands, one of them is magnified and shown in cyan in Fig. \ref{fig:poincare.bifurcation2}(b).
 Starting from this island (as well as the other ones in the same chain) a third shearless curve emerges, which is plotted in green in Fig. \ref{fig:poincare.bifurcation2}(c).
 In this example, another saddle-center bifurcation occurs in the Poincaré section, leading to a secondary twin islands chains with 58 islands each (not showed in the picture), which precedes the shearless bifurcation causing the emergence of the third shearless curve.
 The scenario after the emergence of the green shearless curve is depicted in Figure \ref{fig:poincare.general}(e).